How to make orthodontic treatment fit your budget

 We strongly recommend that you always see a specialist orthodontist for all your orthodontic treatment.
 Orthodontists complete an additional three years of study on top of their general dental degree, and specialise in the field of orthodontics.
 For this reason, they are best positioned to correctly assess and monitor your treatment to ensure you’re getting the best – and safest – results.

 Treatment from an alternative provider without this knowledge and experience may leave your child with unsatisfactory results, results that do not last long-term, or even cause damage that will require costly intervention to correct down the line.
 You should always check that you’re seeing the best person for the job.
-You can use our new Orthodontist Check tool to see if your provider is a specialist orthodontist, or use our Finder Tool to locate a specialist in your area.
+You can use our Finder Tool to search for specialist orthodontists in your area, or enter your current provider’s details to check if they’re an ASO-registered orthodontist.